gadget-framework/gadget2/docs/userguide.md

     <year>  <step>

-where year and step are either a valid timestep or the keyword ”all”.
+where year and step are either a valid timestep or the keyword "all".
 These can be grouped together to specify a more complex time period.

+\bigskip
 Examples of valid ActionAtTime entries in the data files include:

 1.  the action taking place on the first timestep of 2002